ArtHitParade

 De Staël wants to see again the beautiful sunlight of Provence : he spends the summer of 1952 in a cabin in the Lubéron.
 He is inspired by a vase of roses by van Gogh for looking at the flowers.

-On June 7 in Paris, Christie's sells a still life of flowers, oil on canvas 147 x 98 cm painted by De Staël in 1952, which is his largest format on this theme and indeed the culmination of his search for floral expression in that summer.
-It is estimated € 3.5M, lot 28.
+A still life of flowers, oil on canvas 147 x 98 cm painted by De Staël in 1952, is his largest format on this theme and indeed the culmination of his search for floral expression in that summer.
+It was sold for € 8.3M from a lower estimate of € 3.5M by Christie's on June 7, 2018, lot 28.

 In the last years of his short life, Nicolas de Staël felt that his mind escaped.
 He was actor and victim of a surfeit of artistic creation, in search of a perfection which he did not know any more how to control.